 The story of the wooden elephant

 Pablo Erlandsen, architect, sculptor and set designer, was finishing a wooden sculpture.
 As he worked he did what he always did, taking a photograph each time he made a little progress, to then create an animated story of his work.
 That day, Pablo was holding a drill with one hand, and so tried to take a picture with the other.
 He distorted his fingers as much as he could to reach the trigger button, but dropped his phone in the process.
-And that was his lightbulb moment.
+And that was his lightbulb moment: brilliant ideas came to his mind.
 He realized that if the phone had a handle, everything would have been easier.
 So crucial was that afternoon, that we fictioned it here:

 A case with a handle that solves a problem

 After the incident with the wooden elephant, Pablo left everything he had in hand and spent hours looking for a phone case with a handle.
 But they didn’t exist.
 No one had ever had this idea.
 So, that same afternoon, he built one himself, brought it at home, and began to draw sketches and designs.
 A month later we had already patented it.
 And three years later we are writing this post, and offering POPSICASE to you.